cosmos/ibc/spec/ics-003-connection-semantics/README.md

 | Relayer   | `ConnOpenAck`     | A                | (INIT, TRYOPEN)    | (OPEN, TRYOPEN)   |
 | Relayer   | `ConnOpenConfirm` | B                | (OPEN, TRYOPEN)    | (OPEN, OPEN)      |

-At the end of an opening handshake between two chains implementing the subprotocol, the following properties hold:
+At the end of an opening handshake between two chains implementing the sub-protocol, the following properties hold:
 - Each chain has each other's correct consensus state as originally specified by the initiating actor.
 - Each chain has knowledge of and has agreed to its identifier on the other chain.

-This subprotocol need not be permissioned, modulo anti-spam measures.
+This sub-protocol need not be permissioned, modulo anti-spam measures.

-*ConnOpenInit* initializes a connection attempt on chain A.
+*ConnOpenInit* initialises a connection attempt on chain A.

 ```typescript
 function connOpenInit(